 - i) proof of possession of Aadhaar under clause (aa) above where offline verification can be carried out, the company shall carry out offline verification.
 The offline verification can be done in any manner as specified by UIDAI including the sharing of offline generated XML file or scan of QR code or sharing of masked Aadhar or Virtual ID.
 Where the customer submits a proof of possession of Aadhaar Number containing Aadhaar Number, it shall be ensured that such customer redacts or blacks out his Aadhaar number through appropriate means. - ii) an equivalent e-document of any OVD, the company shall verify the digital signature as per the provisions of the Information Technology Act, 2000 (21 of 2000) and any rules issues thereunder and take a live photo of the customer with latitude and longitude as per digital KYC procedure specified under Annex I to RBI Master Directions on KYC, 2016. - iii) any OVD or proof of possession of Aadhaar number under clause (ab) above where offline verification cannot be carried out, the company shall carry out verification through digital KYC as specified under Annex I to RBI Master Directions on KYC, 2016, copy of which is annexed to this policy as Part-I of Annexure 3.
-The company may also conduct CDD through V-CIP procedure as prescribed by RBI, copy of which is annexed to this policy as Part-II of Annexure 3. - Provided that the company may obtain a certified copy of the proof of possession of Aadhaar number or the OVD and a recent photograph where an equivalent e-document is not submitted. - (iv) Biometric based e-KYC authentication may be done by the company only when acting as business correspondents/business facilitators for banks. - (v) The use of Aadhaar, proof of possession of Aadhaar etc., shall be in accordance with the Aadhaar (Targeted Delivery of Financial and Other Subsidies Benefits and Services) Act, 2016 and the regulations made thereunder. - (vi) The Company shall allot a Unique Customer Identification Code (UCIC)/ customer identification code or by whatever name called, while entering into new relationships with individual customers as also the existing customers. - (vii) Where the Company is unable to apply appropriate KYC measures due to non-furnishing of information and /or non-cooperation by the customer, the Company may consider terminating the business relationship after issuing due notice to the customer explaining the reasons for taking such a decision. - (vii) Identification of Beneficial Owner: The Prevention of Money Laundering Rules, 2005 and as amended in 2013 requires every banking company, and financial institution, to identify the beneficial owner and take all reasonable steps to verify his identity.
+The company may also conduct CDD through V-CIP procedure as prescribed by RBI, copy of which is annexed to this policy as Part-II of Annexure 3. - Provided that the company may obtain a certified copy of the proof of possession of Aadhaar number or the OVD and a recent photograph where an equivalent e-document is not submitted. - Provided further that accounts opened, opened using OTP based e-KYC shall not be allowed for more than one year unless prescribed identification has been carried out. - (iv) Biometric based e-KYC authentication may be done by the company only when acting as business correspondents/business facilitators for banks. - (v)The use of Aadhaar, proof of possession of Aadhaar etc., shall be in accordance with the Aadhaar (Targeted Delivery of Financial and Other Subsidies Benefits and Services) Act, 2016 and the regulations made thereunder. - (vi) The Company shall allot a Unique Customer Identification Code (UCIC)/ customer identification code or by whatever name called, while entering into new relationships with individual customers as also the existing customers. - (vii) Where the Company is unable to apply appropriate KYC measures due to non-furnishing of information and /or non-cooperation by the customer, the Company may consider terminating the business relationship after issuing due notice to the customer explaining the reasons for taking such a decision. - (vii) Identification of Beneficial Owner: The Prevention of Money Laundering Rules, 2005 and as amended in 2013 requires every banking company, and financial institution, to identify the beneficial owner and take all reasonable steps to verify his identity.